If I had known the future and what God had in store for me in the ministry, I would probably have denied this high calling of servanthood.

 If I could have somehow known all of the challenges and struggles ahead, I would have been scared stiff in my spiritual infancy.

-In my zeal to be right and thorough, I am sure that I would have made even more mistakes than I have along the way.
+In my zeal to be correct and thorough, I am sure I would have made even more mistakes than I have.
 Therefore, I find myself thanking God and glorifying Christ for this season of ministry that I find myself in.
-Even though in some ways I am not where I would like to be, I do appreciate the wisdom and renewed perspective of God’s faithfulness that comes with evaluated experience.
-The truth is, when it is charted out, you find that there is no straight line of success.
+Even though I am not where I would like to be, I appreciate the wisdom and renewed perspective of God’s faithfulness that comes with evaluated experience.
+The truth is that there is no straight line of success.
 Instead, it’s a path filled with self-willed detours, potholes, and merciful U-turns.

 I’m glad you asked.
-One thing is for sure, I am not the same man I was when I started this journey.
-With decades behind me, I do have something to say to those just beginning.
+One thing is for sure, I am not the man I was when I started this journey.
+With decades behind me, I have something to say to those just beginning.
 Even more telling, if I could go back in time and counsel my much younger self, I could really straighten out that fellow.

-Love your spouse as Christ loved the church and never forget that your first call is to serve and lead your family well.
+Love your spouse as Christ loved the church, and never forget that your first call is to serve and lead your family well.
 What I have just described will spill over into your ministry to The Lord and for His Church.
-If you place the congregation ahead of your family, you might be somewhat successful for a season of time as you wing along on your own charisma and skill set.
+If you place the congregation ahead of your family, you might be somewhat successful for a season of time as you go along with your own charisma and skill set.
 However, the lack of a harmonious home life will suck the wind out from under your tired wings.
 There’s a hard landing ahead!

-We are poised for some good and exciting days for the Church that Jesus Christ continues to build.
+We are poised for some wonderful and exciting days for the Church that Jesus Christ continues to build.
 Your best days in service to Him are ahead as well.
 Use the days of your life to grow in the grace and knowledge of our Lord.
 Push yourself to develop into the God-called leader that you are.
-While I still don’t know the remainder of God’s exact plan for the remainder of my life and ministry, I am surer than ever I can trust His unchanging hand.
+While I still don’t know the remainder of God’s exact plan for the rest of my life and ministry, I am sure I can trust His unchanging hand.